-Again, this depends on a number of things – the state of the vehicle itself, the type of windscreen you need, the type of vehicle you own, and the damage.
+Again, this depends on a number of things – the state of the vehicle itself, the type of windscreen you need, the type of vehicle you own, and the damage type.

 Is there a deductible cost for windscreen replacement?

-This depends on a number of factors.
-It’s a good idea to check with your insurance agent or broker to see if you’re covered for windscreen replacement and other glass replacements in the first place.
+This depends on several elements.
+It’s a good idea to check with your insurance agent or broker to see if you’re covered for windscreen replacement and other glass repairs in the first place.
 There’s a chance you are not if you have only basic auto insurance.

-However, there are certain countries that allow for a waiver of insurance deductibles if you are in need of a windscreen replacement or repair.
+However, certain countries allow for a waiver of insurance deductibles if you require a windscreen replacement or repair.
 This is, of course, subject to change and may depend on your particular insurance company.

 In short; your best bet to answer this question would be to consult your insurance agent or broker.
-They would not only be able to give you information about your specific insurance policy but be able to provide you with options in the event that you’re not properly covered for damage to your car’s glass.
+They would not only be able to give you information about your specific insurance policy but be able to provide you with options if you’re not properly covered for damage to your car’s glass.

 Can I get my windscreen replacement for free?

 If you live in a country that allows for insurance deductible waivers for auto glass, this is a possibility.
 This depends on your insurance company and your local laws, which are always subject to change.
 Check with your insurance agent or broker for more information, but be prepared to know that there’s a good chance you may have to pay for a windscreen replacement.